12 of the Biggest Causes of 18 Wheeler Accidents in Tennessee

 1. Wide Turns

-Commercial trucks have a significantly larger turning radius than a personal vehicle.
+An 18 wheeler turning radius is significantly larger than a personal vehicle.
 During a left turn, the driver is able to see since he or she sits on the left side of the vehicle, but during a right turn, the view from the convex mirror is obstructed, making it more difficult to see on the right side.
 Additionally, when drivers turn right, the trailer doesn’t follow the path of the truck, so the driver must correct this by turning wider.

 2. Tire Blowouts